CenterForDigitalHumanities/rerum_server/API.md

 ## DELETE

+RERUM allows the `generator` of an object to delete that object.
 Requests can be made by the string `@id` or a JSON object containing the `@id`.
 RERUM DELETE does not remove anything from the server.
 Deleted objects are only marked as deleted.
 Objects marked as deleted do not return in query results and may only be directly retreived by `@id`.